Travelling as a Transplant Recipient has its own set of complications. Learn how this family manages the risks in order to reap the rewards.

 The Planning Complexity

 The planning leading up to an overseas jaunt can be quite complex.
-Travel insurance for transplant patients can be a little difficult, but we are lucky that our health has been stable for the last couple of years (read: no unexpected emergency visits) so our favourite insurer has been happy to provide coverage.
+Travel insurance for transplant patients can be a little difficult, but we are lucky that our health has been stable for the last couple of years (read: no unexpected emergency visits) so our favorite insurer has been happy to provide coverage.
 When it comes to budgeting for an overseas trip, this does mean the allocation of at least $1000 for insurance.

 My next concern is medication.
 I’m the one who gets anxious about this, after all – the tablets we take with us could literally mean the difference between life and death.
 I always check the destination country’s medication prohibition to ensure we can take what we need over the border.
 I then figure out whether we need to take certification from our specialist, and if so, what the letter should say.